The nuts and bolts of gauge invariance of heat transport: Preamble

 In a finite system, multiplying Eq. \eqref{eq:continuity} by $\rr$ and integrating by parts over the entire volume gives:

-In an extended system, or a finite one treated in periodic boundary conditions (PBC), the second equation above is ill-defined for the same reasons why the macroscopic polarization in an insulator is so \cite{Resta2007}.
-By using Eq. \eqref{eq:energy-density} and following a procedure similar to that reported in Appendix A of Ref. \onlinecite{Ercole2016}, the energy flux can be cast into the form:
+Here and in the following the ``$E$'' subscript is dropped for clarity, unless strictly needed.
+In an extended system, or in a finite one with periodic boundary conditions (PBC), the second equation above is ill-defined because a non-decaying function has no meaningful first moment—just as a periodic charge-density distribution does not, which is why the macroscopic polarization of an insulator is not uniquely defined. \cite{Resta2007} By using Eq. \eqref{eq:energy-density} and following a procedure similar to that reported in Appendix A of Ref. \onlinecite{Ercole2016}, the energy flux can be cast into the form:

 where